ozmat/elm-forms/README.md

    elm-lang/html ...
 The library should only provide function to use in the view layer

-And the library should also be :
+Plus, the library should also be :

 - **Easy to use**